pepopowitz/cypress-is-neat/slides/stitched.md

 3) data: you need reliable data so that your tests aren't flaky.
 If they're flaky, they'll get turned off or deleted.

-4.)tooling - may vary depending on tech stack (rails vs js)
+4) tooling - may vary depending on tech stack (rails vs js)

 focus on tooling